 A tactic is a tool that helps make that plan a reality

-Your marketing strategy lays out your goals for marketing, how you’ll measure success, who you’ll target, where you’ll target them, and how.
+In B2B marketing, the strategy lays out your goals for marketing, how you’ll measure success, who you’ll target, where you’ll target them, and how.
 That how piece details the marketing tactics you’ll use.

-Our goal is to grow signups to one million over the next 12 months.
+"Our goal is to grow signups to one million over the next 12 months.
 We’ll do this by targeting tech-savvy salespeople between the ages of 20-50.
-We’ll target these people across the web by utilizing email marketing campaigns, social media advertising, and paid search engine ads.

 A full-fledged marketing strategy would then go into depth on the strategy underlying how you’ll use these three tactics—creating an email marketing strategy, a social media strategy, and a search strategy.